joshcom/gopherhole/README.md

 * You do not need to format your inline-text lines as inline-text entities.
 This will be done for you.
 * Do not use the <TAB> character on inline-text lines (unless you've opted to format it yourself), or the previous bullet will not apply.
 * For local resources, feel free to omit the hostname and port tab columns.
 Be sure these lines have only a single tab, and that it is between the name and the path.

-# Limitations

-Currently, when files are served, they are loaded fully into memory, and then sent to the client.
-They are not streamed.
-(I intend to change this in the future.)